 The OCCI server of site A powers off the VM since an offline migration will be performed.

 The OCCI server of site A locates the disk(s) of the VM.
-The location of these files depends both on the specific CMP and the storage system employed (shared filesystem, SAN, etc.).
+The location of these files depends both on the specific CMF and the storage system employed (shared filesystem, SAN, etc.).

 The OCCI server of site A generates a set of metadata for the VM including (but not restricted to):